 The Spring 2015 deadline for Current and Transfer students applying to be admitted in time for Spring 2015 classes is October 1, 2014.
 Spring applications may be held until Fall semester grades are posted (current TTU students) or sent to us in an official transcript (transfer students).
 Students must have a cumulative GPA of 3.400 or better to apply to the Honors College.

-The deadline for all other Current and Transfer students is March 1, 2015.
+The Fall 2015 deadline for Current and Transfer students is March 1, 2015.

 Applications received after March 1, 2015 will not be processed.